 - Dialed Number Identification Service (DNIS) If you have more than one 800 number, DNIS lets you know which number was called.
 This is particularly useful if you are running multiple marketing campaigns, and would like to know which is the most successful.

-As already noted, your choice of a toll-free service provider will not limit the variety of cheap 800 numbers available to you.
+As already noted, your choice of a toll-free service provider will not limit the variety of 800 numbers available to you.
 You can either choose a number from the provider’s pool, or a vanity number.
 And as with any other product or service bought online, be sure to read reviews of the top toll free providers to see how other customers like their quality, features, and customer service.

 Choosing from the Provider’s Pool

 Service providers generally have a pool of toll-free numbers that have been set aside for them.
 Because these numbers are already in the provider’s system, your 800 number can be set up much more quickly than if you choose a number from outside the provider’s pool.

 A toll-free number that you choose yourself, either because it is similar to your office number or because the corresponding letters spell out something memorable, is known as a vanity number.
 As long as the number is not being used by another business, you will be able to claim it.
 However, if it is not already in your provider’s pool of numbers, you will need to wait about a week for the number to be transferred and your account to be activated.
 The good news is that once you have claimed an 800 number, it is yours: Even if you decide to change providers, you can take your number with you.